stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ## Changelog

 - 2020-06-23 Draft version
-- 2020-08-02 A substantial rework of the explanations for the addition and subtraction of binary values
+- 2020-08-02 A substantial rework of the explanations of addition and subtraction.